Angesmor12/Java-React-Challenge/README.md

 The back-end part of the project was developed using Spring Boot 2.7.10, with Maven 3.9.9 to manage dependencies and package the project into a JAR file.
 The project is based on Java JDK 17, and the development environment used was IntelliJ IDEA.

-Running the Project
 To run the project correctly, follow these steps:

 Make sure JDK 17 and Maven are installed on your system.

-Unzip the "demo" folder.

-From the terminal, navigate to the "demo" folder.
+From the terminal, navigate to the "demo-back" folder.

 Run the following commands:
 a. mvn clean install (installs the dependencies)